 The M/L is launched every time a Bus Probe is powered up or reboots.
-When happens next depends on whether the MD button is pressed at the moment the M/L starts running:
+What happens next depends on whether the MD button is pressed at the moment the M/L starts running:

 - If the MD button is not pressed, the M/L verifies the sanity of and launches the application firmware.

 - If the MD button is pressed, the M/L enters the firmware update mode.
 This mode is for updating the application firmware of Bus Probes.
-The firmware is updated via the RS485 port of Bus Probes, using the XModem communications protocol.
+The firmware is updated via the RS485 port of Bus Probes, using the XModem file transfer protocol.

 To update a Bus Probe's firmware, you must have the firmware file you will be sending into that Bus Probe.
 BP firmware is published here: http://tibbo.com/support/downloads/bus-probe-firmware.html.
 A single firmware file covers all BP models.

-Perhaps the most convenient way of updating the application firmware of Bus Probes is by using a TPS2(G2) system running one of the two Bus Probe testing apps provided by Tibbo.
+Perhaps the most convenient way of updating the application firmware of Bus Probes is the Bus Probe Firmware Updater web app, which requires Tibbo's Web485 board* and a Chromium-based web browser (Chrome, Chromium, Edge, Opera).
+Alternatively, you can use a TPS2(G2) system running one of the two Bus Probe testing apps provided by Tibbo.